Authentic Gumbo recipe is a traditional southern soup or stew. Shrimp,

 - 1 cup uncooked rice cooked according to package directions.

-Roast duck or duck breast, reserving fat.
+Roast duck or duck breasts, reserving fat.
 Allow to cool and dice into bite-sized pieces.
 Refrigerate until use.

-While rue cooks, in a separate skillet, add 2 tablespoons of duck fat.
+While the roux cooks, in a separate skillet, add 2 tablespoons of duck fat.
 Add okra and vinegar.
 Cook over medium heat for 15 minutes.

 In a large stock pot or dutch oven, add chicken broth, water, spices, bay leaves and bring to a simmer.
-Add veggies, sausage, and duck.
+Add the vegetables, sausage, and duck.
 Simmer uncovered. until heated through.
-Remove from heat and allow to cool
+Remove from heat and allow to cool.

 Refrigerate overnight.
 Skim fat from the top and reheat.
-When hot, add shrimp and allow to cook 2 minutes.
+When hot, add shrimp and cook for 2 minutes or until shrimp turn pink.

 Serve over rice.

-Here are a couple recipes that would be perfect for Mardi Gras!
+Here are a couple more recipes that would be perfect for Mardi Gras!